 Banning alcohol will not result in an end to alcoholism

-Awareness about the nature of addiction and primarily awareness regarding the solutions to go beyond it needs to be propagated in every village, town and city.
+Awareness about the nature of addiction and primary awareness regarding the solutions to go beyond it needs to be propagated in every village, town, and city.

 True lasting change has to happen from within outwards…never only with a change in the external milieu.